tvkent/tvkent.github.io/1_about.md

 I received my B.S. in Genetics and Genomics with a minor in Statistics from the University of California, Davis in 2015.
 There I worked in the [Ross-Ibarra lab](http://www.rilab.org) contributing to research on genome size evolution, [scripts](https://github.com/mojaveazure/angsd-wrapper) to improve population genomic software, and crop-wild introgression in *Oryza*.

+I am also a Dumpling and Happy Hour Associate in the [Stinchcombe Lab](https://stinchcombe.eeb.utoronto.ca/?page_id=143).